mrkkrp/markkarpov.com/megaparsec/custom-error-messages.md

 `ErrorFail` and `ErrorIndentation` are required by the library.
 The constructor `ErrorCustom` works like an extension slot allowing to insert arbitrary data inside.
-By default, when we don't need any custom data, we can “multiply the constructor by zero” by parametrizing `ErrorFancy` by `Void`.
-Since `Void` is not inhabited by any value other than bottom, `ErrorCustom` cannot be created.
+When we don't need any custom data, we can “multiply the constructor by zero” by parametrizing `ErrorFancy` by `Void`.
+Since `Void` is not inhabited by any value other than bottom, the `ErrorCustom` constructor cannot be used.

 ## Defining a custom error component